 The Mexican National Team predicts a great future for him, although they see it difficult for him to go to Qatar in 2022

-The performance of the Cruz Azul forward called attention to the interior of the Tricolor, although as with other young elements, they do not want to rush their selection process
+The performance of the Cruz Azul forward drew attention to the interior of the Tricolor, although as with other young elements, they do not want to rush their selection process

 In the Mexican team they predict a great future for the young Cruz Azul forward, Santiago Gimenez, after his score and the football he showed in Wednesday’s game against Chile.